jcl5m1/ventilator/README.md

 4. Button or switch for input control.
 The code cycles through 5 levels of pressure.
 Double click to switch between CPAP and BiPAP/Fixed PEEP mode.

 5. 12v DC power supply that can handle at least 5A.
-The blower works pretty had, and the breathing cycles can create voltage drops which will reset the Arduino if the supply if not strong enough.
+The blower works pretty hard, and the breathing cycles can create voltage drops which will reset the Arduino if the supply is not strong enough.

 6. Tubing and face mask.
 If you search for [CPAP face mask](https://www.google.com/search?q=cpap+mask), you'll find many options/suppliers.
 The full face mask that covers both the mouth and nose and enabled pressure buildup in the lungs.
 As an alternative, see below for draft 3D printable parts.